 Always a crowd pleaser, Poppy’s all original 1977 Honda CB250T recently got some new shoe’s.
 Here seen running the Shinko 702 series Dual sport tyre.

 Patrick’s Customised Ducati Scrambler, This has had a trip to the Purpose Built Moto Garage for a lighting upgrade and has recently got a re-spray and hand painted pinstripe detailing.

 Paolo Di Rossi has had this beautiful Italian for just over a year now. we don’t see him often on rides but its always good when we do.
 His GT1000 Ducati sport classic is a great piece of bike!

-The GS550 Border run Cafe racer was soaking up some of the crowds affection on the day, always evoking a lot of questions about all the modifications and custom work done.
+The GS550 Border run Cafe racer was soaking up some of the crowd’s affection on the day, always evoking a lot of questions about all the modifications and custom work.

-On the day there was also some prizes to give away generously donated by the sponsors, most impressive of which was the opportunity to win a day’s riding course with Brisbanes Moto Dojo.
-Although I always judge my own work harshly, Purpose Built Moto’s Suzuki GN250 Scrambler Owned By Nick Ibsen took out the top prize as voted in by the other judges.
+On the day there were also some prizes to give away generously donated by the sponsors, most impressive of which was the opportunity to win a day’s riding course with Brisbanes Moto Dojo.
+Although I always judge my own work harshly, Purpose Built Moto’s Suzuki GN250 Scrambler Owned By Nick Ibsen took out the top prize as voted by other judges.

 I guess once that’s done I’ll need to build him a new bike!

 Thanks, Espresso Bonsai and everyone who showed up for the great day and we will see you on the next one.